Check our newest report: AI Monetization Outlook

 The first phase of the project was very extensive.
 We knew that we needed to get deeper than in most cases due to the unusual nature of the product.
 We couldn’t take anything as certain.

 However, in addition to data, we conducted detailed interviews with users, asking them about the key features, issues, and their opinion about the service.
-We wanted to know what exactly they value in Client’s service and what can possibly make them churn.
+We wanted to know what exactly they value in the client’s service and what can possibly make them churn.
+When discussing the per-user pricing model, we found that the number of more team members directly influenced the pricing structure and adoption rates.

 After we finished the first phase, we came up with quite an interesting conclusion.
 We realized that just by sealing the discounting policy, we could achieve 15% growth in MRR.
 And it was just one element.
 We knew that there was still a lot more to improve in terms of aspects like legacy plans and packaging issues.
-So, it became clear that there is a potential.
+So, it became clear that the potential to increase MRR went far beyond what anyone initially expected.

 2. Differentiation & positioning

-Based on the research, we have co-created a new pricing strategy and operationalization model for them.
+Based on the pricing research, we co-created a new SaaS pricing strategy and operationalization model.
 We also estimated the impact for existing customers, as grandfathering was not an option.
-To be on the same side, we used Monte Carlo method to different price increase and churn scenarios.
+To ensure we were aligned on expectations, we used the Monte Carlo method to simulate different price increase and churn scenarios.
 Our initial impact calculation predicted up to a 30% increase in revenue after implementing all the changes and accounting for potential churn.
+When implementing the changes, we communicated the value delivered since the last pricing update to help justify price increases.

 4. Implementation

-The changes we proposed were quite significant, and there was slight hesitation on the client’s side.
-Their team was afraid of the client’s reaction and the possibility of major churn.
-But we were confident about the method and created a step-by-step strategy on how exactly Client's should communicate and upgrade each client to the new pricing.
+The changes we proposed were quite significant, and there was slight hesitation on the client's side.
+Their team was afraid of the customer reaction and the possibility of major churn.
+But we were confident about the method and created a step-by-step strategy on how exactly the client should communicate and upgrade each customer to the new pricing.

 Results